ilitvak/sally-test-project/critique.md

 3. The labels are all lower case in which case I would change only the first letters of each label to uppercase.

+4. [OPTIONAL] You can even add a little avatar of the users image to the right of the name using border radius of 50%.
+This way the user can feel more ownership of his Driver UI Card.
+Not necessary, but an idea.

 Pipe Info
 ---------